Professor, Group Leader

 Born in Cuba (1987), gets her Master Degree in Materials Science at Havana University in July 2013.
 Later that year, she joined the Printed and Molecular Electronics group at the Istituto Italiano di Tecnologia with an Early Stage Researcher-Marie Curie Fellowship, within the framework of the POCAONTAS (Polymer-Carbon Nanotubes Active Systems for Photovoltaics) project.
 She got the PhD in Physics at Politecnico di Milano in 2016, with a work based on the development of solution-processable carbon nanotubes in hybrid-organic systems for electronic applications.
 The multisectoriality of the research group helped her in gaining experience in Organic Field Effect Transistors, Materials for Thermoelectrics applications and Smart Materials Characterization.
 Between 2013 and 2016 she also collaborated with the Higher Institute of Technologies and Applied Sciences in Havana and become Assistant Professor of the Radiochemistry department of the institute.
 In 2017, Isis joined the Photonics Devices group as a Post-Doc researcher focusing on the applications of advance technologies for the control of optical components through the employ of organic materials with relevance in the organic electronics field.

 Maziyar Milanizadeh (1987) received B.Sc in Electronics Engineering from Isfahan University (Iran) in 2011, with specialization in microwave devices.
-He has 4 years of experience as research assistant in IURRC (Isfahan university) on X-band power amplifiers, target detection and simulation for tracking systems and array antennas.
+He has 4 years of experience as research assistant in IURRC (Isfahan university) on X-band power amplifiers, target detection, simulation for tracking systems and array antennas.
 In 2017 he achieved M.Sc in Telecommunications-technology from Politecnico di Milano.
-During the thesis and after the graduation, he joined the Photonic Devices Group, focusing on algorithms and techniques for calibration and control of photonics integrated circuits, thermal and stress simulations.
+During the thesis and after the graduation, he joined the Photonic Devices Group, focusing on algorithms and techniques for calibration and control of photonics integrated circuits, complex system synthesis and modeling, thermal and stress simulations.
 He is currently attending PhD program at Politecnico di Milano.

 Born in 1993, Milesi Francesca achieved her M.Sc in Telecommunications-technology from Politecnico di Milano in April 2018 with a thesis focused on the development of Silicon Oxynitride waveguides technology for integrated optics applications.
 During the thesis she joined the Photonic Devices Group and she currently is a Ph.D. student in physics at Politecnico di Milano.
 Her work is devoted to the development of diagnostic platforms lab-on-chip, suitable for application in bio-emergency situations such as those connected to viral pathologies, e.g. Dengue, Chikungunya and Zika.